XK8 LSx - 6 Speed ( Manual Transmission ) Conversion

 Our prototype has been up and running for

-over a year now and is FABULOUS!!!!
+several years now and is FABULOUS!!!!

 An XK8 with LSx power and a manual transmission